Emilie Sannom: Biography

 After appearing on stage and perhaps taking minor parts in earlier films, in 1909 she performed in Biorama's Gøngehøvdingen (The Partisan Chieftain).
-The following year, together with Asta Nielsen, she took a supporting role together with Asta Nielsen in Kosmorama's The Abyss and also appeared with her in 1911 in Nordisk's Balletdanserinden (The Ballet Dancer).
+The following year, she played a supporting role alongside Asta Nielsen in Kosmorama's The Abyss, and in 1911, she appeared with Nielsen in Nordisk's Balletdanserinden (The Ballet Dancer).
 It was in Nordisk's production of Hamlet that she played Ophelia.
 She threw herself down into the castle moat, becoming Denmark's first film actress to perform as a stunt woman.

 All in all, she appeared in some 85 films until she retired from the screen in 1922.
 Her last film was the Italian La fanciulla dell'aria (Mistress of the Sky) directed by Alfred Lind, in which, wearing only a swimsuit, she performed daredevil stunts on a flying plane.

 Emilie Sannom's tomb at Assistens Cemetery in Copenhagen.

 Sannom was passionately fond of flying.
 She started taking lessons in 1918 but never qualified as a pilot.
 She appeared in shows around Denmark, performing aerial acrobatics.
 One of her stunts was to throw herself from a plane opening her parachute at the last minute.
 In one such show in Grenaa on 30 August 1931, the parachute failed to open and she fell to her death.
 She is buried in Copenhagen's Assistens Cemetery.
 She was survived by her daughter Grete, born 14 April 1912.